tejasprabhune/npdavideos/README.md

 * **Infinite Scroll** - any search query allows the user to page by scrolling to the bottom to generate more results

-* **Upload/Add** - any user may add a result card for a specific round recording they possess by inputting the relevant round information and a Dropbox link.
+* **Upload/Add** - any user may add a result card for a specific round recording they possess by inputting the relevant round information and a Dropbox/YouTube link.

 ## Planned Features: